dan-the-dev/laravel-typescript-transformer-api/README.md

 ```

-Apply collector to your `typescript-transformer.php` config file.
+Apply collectors and transformers to your `typescript-transformer.php` config file.

 ```php
 // config/typescript-transformer.php